 Skip to main content

-The Power of Free - The True Psychology behind the Zero Price Effect
+Power of Free: The True Psychology Behind the Zero Price Effect

 The zero price effect is based on an irrational consumer's behavior to value free goods over products priced slightly above zero.
 People tend to have lower expectations attached to free products, so it’s relatively easy to surpass them.

 We have seen consumers line up for hours to grab a free coffee offered by a trending coffee brand, even though they buy a similar coffee every day at a very low price somewhere else.
-Surveys suggest that they are willing to take unusual measures to get the free product and that they value it more highly, simply because it costs nothing.
+Surveys suggest that people value free products more and are willing to take unusual measures to get them simply because they cost nothing.

 Free pricing is a powerful tool that can help businesses acquire new customers without paying for expensive advertising campaigns.

-• Extras, extras, extras: the zero price effect and product & service bundling
+Extras, extras, extras: the zero price effect in product & service bundling

-• We have observed the zero price effect starting to fade once the consumer starts to think carefully about the free item.
-Its attractiveness seems to decline, as they realize that there is a sacrifice attached to obtaining it.
+• We have observed the zero-price effect fade once the consumer starts to think carefully about the free item.
+Its attractiveness seems to decline as they realize that obtaining it requires a sacrifice.
 A cost to obtaining something "free" seems counterintuitive.

 • The conscious customer of today is starting to get ‘suspicious’ of ‘over generous’ brands providing free offers.
 This implies that the free strategy can even lead to unintended negative consequences for a brand.